walterthesmart/SmartContract-Auditor-Agent/DEPLOYMENT_GUIDE.md

    ```

 2. **Module Resolution Issue**: Fixed by configuring Vercel for monorepo structure:
-   - Added `vercel.json` with `rootDirectory: "frontend"` to tell Vercel where the Next.js app is located
+   - Added `vercel.json` with custom build commands to build from the frontend directory
    - Kept absolute imports (`@/lib/utils`) as they work correctly with proper TypeScript configuration
    - This ensures imports work correctly in all build environments